Bhavya2396/ipl-market/PREDICTION_RULES.md

 - **Options**: Both teams playing in the match
 - **Points**: 1 point for correct prediction
 - **Resolution**: Based on final match result
+- **Special Cases**: No points awarded for abandoned/cancelled matches

 ### 2. Highest Run Scorer (2 points)
 - **Description**: Predict the player who will score the most runs in the match